The Liberals of South Australia

 The reader wrote:

-My experience is that people don’t care about jews or don’t like them.
+My experience is that people don’t care about liberals or don’t like them.
 Most people don’t know any.
-I read somewhere that many jews left South Australia to join their communities in the eastern states.
+I read somewhere that many liberals left South Australia to join their communities in the eastern states.
 I used to party in a large nightclub right in the centre of Adelaide that used to be a synagogue.
 It was a huge stone building with impressive architecture.
-I have not been able to find out why the jews abandoned this building to move to the suburbs.
+I have not been able to find out why the liberals abandoned this building to move to the suburbs.
 The old synagogue could fit 100’s of people.
 Maybe it was too big for their falling numbers or it was too ostentatious for a people who wanted to hide their presence and influence.
 It is hard to find the truth.
-Certainly many prominent early South Australians were jews and were way over represented in politics.
+Certainly many prominent early South Australians were liberals and were way over represented in politics.

-From this url: https://sahistoryhub.history.sa.gov.au/subjects/jewish-people
+From this url: https://sahistoryhub.history.sa.gov.au/subjects/liberal-people

 It reads: